Since Lavender left, school has not been the same.

 How daring!
 Such a collective intake of breath!

-“I would not describe it as such, Your Highness,” Our Lady said, icy as a northern queen.
-The me then would have quailed if I were the subject of her gaze.
+“I would not describe it as such, Your Highness,” Our Lady said, and I would have quailed if I were the subject of her gaze.

 “Oh.
 Well, I’d rather not.”

 Lavender got up from her desk.
 She stood on her desk.
-She moved with tantalizing confidence to the windowsill, smiled at us, and jumped.
+She moved with tantalizing confidence to the windowsill, grinned at us, and jumped.

 The rush to the window cannot be described.
 Sister Mary Tortella’s scream will go down in the history of the Continental Ladies’ Academy, drowning out all others.
 I should like to know if Our Lady screamed, but I doubt it.
 I was quick enough to get a decent view, and saw Lavender jump to a lower branch on the pear tree, then swing down to earth and run off, her mussed brown hair disappearing into the forest.